friedelschoen/fiss/readme.md

 ### `run`

-The `run` file should be marked as executable and is ment be a long-running service, this can be a symbolic link to an executable or a simple script with executes.
+The `run` file should be marked as executable and is meant be a long-running service.
+This can be a symbolic link to an executable or a simple script that executes.

 It must not coexist with `start`.